pipebio/plugins/README.md

 The following environment variables are made available to your code, when running in the PipeBio infrastructure:
 * NUMBER_OF_CPUS - an integer count of the number of cpu's available
 * AVAILABLE_MEMORY - an integer count of Mib of available memory

+## Testing you code locally
+As you write you plugin, it can be useful to run it locally, before pushing to dockerhub.
+The file `runner_test.py` allows you to do this.

+It first creates a job record, that you plugin code can interact with (getting details of the input docs/updating status etc).

+It then runs a `docker run ...` command of you packaged code, on your local machine, writing all output to the terminal.

 ## Important things to be aware of
 1. You are responsible for handling failures in your code.